 Results

 To demonstrate the usefulness of CHP method, we performed empirical power calculations of two-point linkage analysis on several known non-syndromic hearing loss genes (see Supplemental Methods for simulation study design).
-Power analysis results substantially more powerful forcompound recessive model allelic heterogeneity.
+Power analysis results suggests that CHP is slightly more powerful over single marker method under recessive and dominant models in the absence of allelic heterogeneity (Panel A of Figures 3S and 4S), and is substantially more powerful for all models in the presence of intra (Figure 5S) and inter-family allelic heterogeneity (Panel B of Figures 3S – 8S).
+Specifically for compound recessive model with inter-family allelic heterogeneity of 50%, it requires 12 families for CHP to achieve a power of 90% for gene SLC26A4, while single marker method requires 55 families to achieve the same power.

 discussion

 In the haplotype reconstruction step for CHP method, loci that cannot be deterministically phased using available transmission information are assigned to the phase that results in regional marker alleles most informative for linkage, as shown in Fig. S2.
 Definition of regions for marker generation and the choice of bin size for variants collapsing can be arbitrary.
-For WES data genes can be used as regional markers.
+For ES data genes can be used as regional markers.
 Within each region, commonly used bin size options for variants collapsing are 1) LD based collapsing, which uses estimated LD blocks as bins, 2) complete collapsing, whose bin size equals gene/region length and 3) no collapsing, whose bin size equals one.
 Additional binning options are available and described in the supplemental materials.
-For regions with recombination events within a family, the region is divided into sub-units by loci where a recombination event is observed in any sample in family, and the sub-unit giving the strongest evidence of linkage is chosen to represent the entire region.
+For regions with recombination events within a family, and the sub-unit giving the strongest evidence of linkage is chosen to represent the entire region.
 In model based linkage analysis, correct specification of marker allele frequency is crucial to controlling for type I error and reducing type II error (Freimer et al., 1993).
 The number of founders with available genotypes in data for linkage analysis might often be too small to obtain a decent allele frequency estimate, thus we recommend the input VCF file be annotated with external source of MAF information such as from 1000 genomes or Exome Variant Server.
-For some populations and frequencies estimated from founders have to be used.
+For some populations understudy allele frequency information may not be available and frequencies estimated from founders have to be used.

 The SEQLinkage package, written in Python and C++, can efficiently extract genotypes from VCF files and use the CHP method described here to perform linkage analysis as well as data format conversion on sequence data.
 It provides a novel and effective approach that brings back well established linkage analysis techniques for use with the growing wealth of genomic data of human pedigrees.
+Unlike filtering, analysis with SEQLinkage provides statistical evidence that a gene regional is involved in disease etiology.
 We recommend the use of SEQLinkage in parallel to filtering methods on the same sequence data to take full advantage of the power of NGS in families.

 acknowledgments